vturrisi/solo-learn/README.md

 ## Installation

-To install the repository with dali support, use:
+To install the repository with Dali and/or UMAP support, use:
 ```
-pip3 install .[dali]
+pip3 install .[dali,umap]
 ```

 If no dali support is needed, the repository can be installed as: